 Plastic can generally be classified into 2 groups, thermoplastics or thermosetting plastics, based on how they respond to heat.
-Thermoplastic such as acrylics, nylon and polystyrene, is the most sought-after material due to its ability to be heated and shaped multiple times.
-For thermosetting plastic like polyester resin and epoxy resin, once they are cast into a particular shape or form it becomes permanent.
+Thermoplastic such as acrylics, nylon and polystyrene, is the most sought-after material due to its ability to be heated due to its ability to be heated and shaped multiple times.
+For thermosetting plastic like polyester resin and epoxy resin, once they are cast into a particular shape or form it becomes

-Measurement of color and appearance in the plastic industry is governed by the American Society for Testing Materials (ASTM)2.
+Measurement of color and appearance in the plastic industry is governed by the American Society for Testing Materials (ASTM).
 Some specific test methods covered under the ASTM standards include instruments for measurement of color, yellowness, gloss and applications of methods of appearance measurement.